So you bought a new horse. Want to keep it the same?

 Make sure you dont feed more than the energy you are using.

 All of a sudden temperment changes?
 Does it need a routine chiropractic adjustment?
+I know I need them.

 This is the same horse.
 First pic is here with our snaffle bit & a saddle that fits.